All Episodes

 The vast majority of their business is done selling cigars.

-You can theoretically smoke uh in a in a in a tobacco store, but uh not outside it.
+You can theoretically smoke in a tobacco store, but not outside it.

-So that's well, I'm still waiting for the smoke Nazis to come get you out of your own house, you know.
+So that's waiting for the smoke Nazis to come get you out of your own house.

-I forget, seemed to I want to say it was somewhere in California, but it was um an apartment complex.
+I want to say it was somewhere in California, but it was an apartment complex.

-And the there were uh there's a apparently you can smoke at the pool and and uh outside of this apartment complex, and some of the neighbors of a guy or family in there where there are smokers, petitioned the landlord to ban smoking outside the complex, inside nobody because the secondhand smoke was killing them.
+And some of the neighbors of a guy or a family in there where there are smokers petitioned the landlord to ban smoking outside the complex inside now because the secondhand smoke was killing them.

-They sighted a woman who was three hundred feet a football field away from a guy smoking inside his house with a windows closed.
+They cited a woman who was 300 feet a football field away from a guy smoking inside his house with the windows closed.

-She was in her house with a windows closed.
+She was in her house with the windows closed.

 She claimed she could smell his cigarette smoke from a football field away.

-And so the uh the the great thinkers that lead Montgomery County attempted to ban smoking in your home.
+And so the great thinkers that lead Montgomery County attempted to ban smoking in your home.

-Now the way they're going to go about it, and it will happen, is uh the the the health Nazis, and there are many different levels of them.
+Now, the way they're going to go about it, and it will happen, is the health Nazis, and there are many different levels of them.

-Uh if you have anybody in your home that comes in uh as an employee once a week, half a day, won't matter.
+If you have anybody in your home that comes in as an employee, once a week, half a day, won't matter.

-If that person comes in and you are a smoker, and that person is subjected to your secondhand smoke or the uh after effects of it, uh there will probably somewhere be a law that you can't smoke in your own house.
+If that person comes in and you are a smoker and that person is subjected to your secondhand smoke or the after effects of it, there will probably somewhere be a law that you can't smoke in your own house.

 Somewhere this will happen.